Matistjati/almostsorted2/readme.md

 The problem  [Almost sorted 2](https://open.kattis.com/problems/almostsorted2) is almost surely broken.

-It is equivalent to the following [problem](https://open.kattis.com/problems/inverteddeck).
-However, when submitting judge solutions from [here](https://2019.nwerc.eu/), they all fail on test case 9.
-I have no doubt that these correctly solve the problem, as there are 15 different judge solutions written by experienced problemsetters.

-In this repository I have included the means to stress-test these against a naive solution and arbitrarly many cases.
-1000 did not fail any.
-Still, all these solutions get WA.
+It is equivalent to the problem ["Inverted Deck"](https://open.kattis.com/problems/inverteddeck).
+Inverted Deck is a problem from NWERC, a competition where over 300 people people saw the problem, and 15 judge solutions were written.
+This means that the judge solutions to inverted deck are almost surely correct.
+However, when submitting judge solutions to Inverte deck found [here](https://2019.nwerc.eu/), they all fail on test case 9.
+This means that, supposing Almost sorted 2 and Inverted Deck are isomorphic problems, then the test data of Almost Sorted 2 is almost surely incorrect.

+To be extra sure, I stress-tested the judge solutions against an "obviously correct" cubic solution.
+This is the main contens of the repository (see submissions).
+1000 did not result in any solutions disagreeing.

+Another indication that something is wrong is that the problem is of difficulty 8.6, unreasonably high for such an easy problem.
+I haven't been able to find a correct solution online.
+All easily accessible ones use some weird bypass (the author of this solution most likely overfitted using the test data, as they also attend NUS, the origin of the problem.
+[The solution in question]([https://2019.nwerc.eu/](https://github.com/abeaumont/competitive-programming/blob/a24c9b89941a59d344b51dc1010de66522b1a0dd/kattis/almostsorted2.cc#L19C7-L19C7)))

 # What went wrong